Humayun Kabir (poet)

-Humayun Kabir (December 25, 1948 – June 6, 1972) was a progressive poet of the Bengali language in the 20th century.
+Humayun Kabir (25 December 1948 – 6 June 1972) was a progressive poet of the Bengali language in the 20th century.
 He was involved in leftist politics and was a teacher in the Department of Bengali at the University of Dhaka.
-In 1972, he was killed due to internal conflicts within the Purba Banglar Sarbahara Party.
+In 1972, he was killed due to internal conflicts within the Proletarian Party of East Bengal.

 Life and education

 Kabir passed the Matriculation examination from Brojomohun College in 1963 and the Intermediate (I.A.) examination from the same college in 1965.
 In 1968, he completed his Honors degree in Bengali from the University of Dhaka, followed by a master's degree in Bengali from the same university in 1969.
 In 1970, he received a research fellowship from the Bangla Academy.
 His research at Bangla Academy focused on contemporary life consciousness and the poetry of Jibanananda Das.

 Career

 In 1972, Kabir joined the Department of Bengali at the University of Dhaka as a lecturer.
 Numerous essays written by him were published in various newspapers and journals.
 In early 1972, he became involved in secret revolutionary political activities and established connections with leftist progressive organizations.
 That same year, he came under government scrutiny due to his clandestine political activities and was subsequently arrested.

 He played an active role in the formation of the Purba Banglar Sarbahara Party.
 In 1971, he was instrumental in founding the Lekhok Sangram Shibir (Writers’ Struggle Camp), which was later renamed Bangladesh Lekhok Shibir in 1972.
 However, ideological and strategic differences arose between him and the party's chief leader, Siraj Sikder, regarding the implementation and execution of the party's programs.